 The MGC needs to assign the TCP mode of operation to an H.248 context.
 This is fundamentally based on SDP information elements according [ITU-T H.248.84], clause 13.5.
 An example is provided by clause II.1.1.1.

-The MGC could use also additional explicit H.248 signalling elements for mode control as defined by this Recommendation, see example in clause II.1.1.2.
+The MGC could use also additional explicit H.248 signalling elements for the SEP individual assignment of TCP client/server roles, via the indication of incoming or outgoing TCP bearer connection establishment procedures, usingthe tcpbcc package capabilities as defined by this Recommendation, see example in clause II.1.1.2.

-{Editor’s note (2013-01): this clause is not yet updated.}
+II.2 Basic TCP bearer connection control

-II.1.1.1 Mode assignment and MGC-strictly autonomous control of TCP connection establishment
+II.2.1 Network configuration

 The call flow is based on the network configuration as shown in Figure II.1:

 Figure II.1 – Configuration “application agnostic TCP-proxy”